open-xchange/appsuite-frontend/documentation/miscellaneous/grunt-build-process.md

 - delete ui/build directory
 - delete ui/node_modules
 - delete ui/bower_components
-- runt `grunt build` again
+- run `grunt build` again

-## The ui starts but the top bar does not contain any apps/modules
+## The UI starts but the top bar does not contain any apps/modules

 Please check the manifests file returned by your (local/remote) server.